-DRESS CODE NOT PERMITTED Shirts/Tops: Solid navy blue shirts with collars, short or long-sleeved (all students).
+DRESS CODE NOT PERMITTED Shirts/Tops: Solid navy blue shirts with collars, short or long sleeved (all students).
 Wording or logos other than Paul Cuffee School is not permitted.
 Shirts must be tucked in or no more than a few inches below the waist if untucked.
 Bare shoulders, sleeveless shirts, denim shirts, tank tops, sheer shirts, exposed cleavage, exposed stomachs.
 Shirts imprinted with photos, pictures, prints, words or logos Undershirts:Solid navy blue or white, short or long sleeved Undershirts imprinted with photos, pictures, prints, words or logos Sweatshirts/Hoodies/Sweaters/Cardigans/Sweater-vests/Blazers: Solid navy blue only.
 Again, no logos or wording.
 Students must wear a solid navy blue collared or uniform shirt underneath.
 Spirit Friday exception: Any top that says Paul Cuffee School or shirt that was created at Paul Cuffee School is acceptable.
-Photos, pictures, prints, words or logos Bottoms: Solid khaki dress pants, pants, capris Shorts & Skirts (no shorter than 4 inches above the knee), khaki Pants must be worn at the natural waistline - no sagging or visible underwear Jumpers/Dresses: No shorter than 4 inches above the knee Either solid navy blue or solid khaki Must either have an attached collar or a collared, uniform shirt must be worn underneath.
-Tights/leggings: • Must be opaque Leggings are not pants and may only be worn under a skirt or pants/Capri Shoes: Regular shoes or sneakers No open toe shoes No flip flops No sandals No house slippers No heels No slides
+Photos, pictures, prints, words or logos No hoods or hats on the head Solid khaki dress pants, pants, capris Shorts &amp; Skirts (no shorter than 4 inches above the knee), khaki Pants must be worn at the natural waistline - no sagging or visible underwear Jumpers/Dresses: No shorter than 4 inches above the knee Either solid navy blue or solid khaki Must either have an attached collar or a collared, uniform shirt must be worn underneath.
+No mini-skirts Tights/leggings:Must be opaque Leggings are not pants and may only be worn under a skirt or pants/Capri Shoes: Regular shoes or sneakers No open toe shoes No flip flops No sandals No house slippers No heels No slides

+- Physical Education Uniform Dress Code

+- T-shirts that cover stomach completely

+- Tank tops that cover stomach completely

+- Athletic shorts no more than 4 inches above knee

+- loggers or sweatpants

+- Sneakers required

+- No cleavage/chest visible

+- No "short-shorts"

+- No see-through or overly tight clothing

-- Outdoor, winter coats are not allowed to be worn in school. - Hats, head scarves (except where clothing meets religious observance), hoods, picks, brushes, durags and bandanas are not permitted in the school building and must be removed upon entering the school.
-Other headwear may not be permitted if it is determined by the School's administration to be distracting to the learning environment. - Bags, purses, backpacks must be kept in the student's advisory classroom during the day. - Additional dress down day information: - Midriffs, shoulders, and cleavage may not be exposed - Hats, head scarves (except where clothing meets religious observance), hoods, picks, brushes, durags, and bandanas - Skirts or dresses must still be no more than 4 inches above the knee
+- Outdoor, winter coats are not allowed to be worn in school.

+- Hats, head scarves (except where clothing meets religious observance), hoods, picks, brushes, durags and bandanas are not permitted in the school building and must be removed upon entering the school.
+Other headwear may not be permitted if it is determined by the School's administration to be distracting to the learning environment.

+- Bags, purses, backpacks must be kept in the student's advisory classroom during the day.

+- Additional dress down day information:

+- Midriffs, shoulders, and cleavage may not be exposed

+- Hats, head scarves (except where clothing meets religious observance), hoods, picks, brushes, durags, and bandanas

+- Skirts or dresses must still be no more than 4 inches above the knee